Paribesh101/Project_4485/README.md

 ## Description

 This script redacts Protected Health Information (PHI) from an input text file.
-It replaces sensitive data such as names, addresses, phone numbers, emails, and dates of birth with predefined tags.
+It replaces sensitive data such as names, addresses, phone numbers, emails, dates of birth, and SSN with predefined tags.

 ## Requirements